 Afghanistan's Wakhan Corridor & the Afghan Pamir

-John Mock and Kimberley O'Neil traveled to Afghanistan's Wakhan Corridor and the Afghan Pamir in 2004, 2005, 2006 and 2007.
+John Mock and Kimberley O'Neil traveled to Afghanistan's Wakhan Corridor and the Afghan Pamir six times between 2004 and 2008.
 In Wakhan and the Afghan Pamir, they have trekked more than 750 kilometers and crossed eleven high mountain passes.

 Their successful 2004 expedition to the source of the Oxus River in the Wakhjir Valley and across the Dilisang Pass to Misgar in Pakistan was supported by the 2004 GORE-TEX Brand ® Shipton/Tilman Grant awarded by W.L.
 Gore & Associates, Inc. Read the expedition report, or read it on W.L.
 Gore's / WINDSTOPPER ® Adventure Diaries.
 Play the expedition slide show.